 Rendering of Jordan Downs Phase 1B.
-Photo credit: SVA Architects construction of 135 affordable multifamily housing units on Century Boulevard.
+Photo credit: SVA Architects

+MICHAELS DEVELOPMENT CO. is leading the construction of 135 affordable multifamily housing units on Century Boulevard.
 This project includes the planting of 300 trees.
 This development increases the density of the neighborhood, which should result in a reduction in the vehicle miles traveled, along with lowering housing costs for Watts residents.
 The trees will sequester carbon and shade nearby buildings, which should reduce the demand for electricity for cooling purposes, reduce the urban heat island effect, and absorb stormwater.